sjentsch/lsjDocs/Ch12/Ch12_Regression_06.rst

 The *R*\² (R-squared) value
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once again, let us wrap a little bit of mathematics around this.
-Firstly,
+Firstly, we
-we have got the sum of the squared residuals
+have got the sum of the squared residuals:

 .. math:: \mbox{SS}_{res} = \sum_i (Y_i - \hat{Y}_i)^2

 which we would hope to be pretty small.
 Specifically, what we would like is
-for it to be very small in comparison to the total variability in the
+for it to be very small in comparison to the total variability in the outcome
-outcome variable
+variable:

 .. math:: \mbox{SS}_{tot} = \sum_i (Y_i - \bar{Y})^2